 web.xml file in the

 This approach allows configuration to be partitioned by component.
-To restate though, this is not mandatory: you can just use

 A running Isis instance requires a persistor (aka objectstore), the authentication mechanism, the authorization mechanism, and a user profile store.
 It also requires some sort of viewer or viewers.

 The objectstore, authentication, authorization and profilestore are specified in the

 isis.properties file.
 For example, this is the configuration of the simple archetype: